linode/docs/docs/guides/websites/cms/wordpress/update-php-for-wordpress/index.md

 ## How to Update PHP

-PHP usually has to be upgraded in one of two situations.
-These might occur when WordPress is first installed, or when it is upgraded to a newer version.
+PHP usually has to be upgraded in one of two situations; when WordPress is first installed, or when it is upgraded to a newer version.
 Currently, the minimum recommended version of PHP is 7.4, while the latest version of PHP is 8.0.
 This guide describes how to update PHP to version 7.4.
 These instructions are designed for Ubuntu users but are generally applicable to all Linux distributions.

 {{< note >}}
 Certain plug-ins or themes might not be compatible with the latest version of PHP.
 In this case, temporarily use an older version.